tsy24/tp/docs/UserGuide.md

 :exclamation: **Caution:**
 * By leaving the tag input empty, you will remove all the tags currently assigned to the elderly.
 * If you want to add a tag with `editElderly`, you have to include all the existing tags of the elderly in your command.
-* Editing an elderly's name will cause all occurrences of the elderly's name in tasks to be also edited.
+* Editing an elderly's name will cause all occurrences of the elderly's name in tasks to be edited.

 Example: John has an existing tag `cancer`, and he is at index 1 in the current list of elderly displayed.
 To add an `overweight` tag to John, your command should be `editElderly 1 t/cancer t/overweight`.